 Memorial University Sociolinguistics Laboratory

-Founded in 2006, the Memorial University Sociolinguistics Laboratory (MUSL) supports students and faculty at MUN who conduct research on language variation and the relationships between language and society.
+In operation from 2006-2016, the Memorial University Sociolinguistics Laboratory (MUSL) supported students and faculty at MUN who conduct research on language variation and the relationships between language and society.

 - furnishing recording, archiving, and analytical equipment and software